Important Dates

 • How do I purchase my cap and gown?

-You can purchase your regalia online until April 23, 2025.
+You can purchase your regalia online through Oak Hall until April 24, 2026.
 After that date, regalia may be purchased directly at The Cardinal Shop & Bookstore.
-If you are unable to visit The Cardinal Shop & Bookstore in person, you can order your cap and gown through Oak Hall.
+Online purchases will be made active soon.

 Law School Commencement